 Running has been my focus since the Spring of 1989 when I was introduced to Track at Grafton High School.
 Over the years I’ve accumulated enough miles to “virtually” run around the Earth and have raced at distances ranging from 200 meters to 50 miles as well as some triathlons and even a duathlon.

-To date I’ve run twenty one marathons, qualifying for the Boston Marathon four times.
+To date I’ve run twenty five marathons, qualifying for the Boston Marathon six times.
 In recent years, I’ve branched out into both road and trail ultramarathons – which is defined as a race longer than the standard 26.2 mile marathon distance.
-Most recently, I’ve begun snowshoe racing during the winter.
-My long term goals include competing in even longer ultramarathons, improving on my snowshoe racing and perhaps a return to triathlon.
+Most recently, I’ve also competed in snowshoe races during the winter.